 - Professional memberships:

 - Society of Biblical Literature (Steering Committee of the New Testament Textual Criticism Section)

 - International Greek New Testament Project – Steering Committee

 - Publications: The Textual Tradition of the Gospels: Family 1 in Matthew, Brill, 2004.

 To Love the Ancient Text, self-published manual for inductive beginning Greek.

 When You Come Together, a book about the gathering of believers planned for self-publication in early 2010.

-After growing up in Wisconsin, Dr A studied Dairy Science at the UW-River Falls, where she also became a student leader with Chi Alpha campus ministries in 1976.
+After growing up in Wisconsin, Dr. Amy studied Dairy Science at the UW-River Falls, where she also became a student leader with Chi Alpha campus ministries in 1976.
 Since then she has pastored university students and mentored leaders at River Falls, the University of Munich, Germany, the University of Koeln, Germany, the University of Birmingham, England, the University of Minnesota, and Macalester College, and currently serves on the Minnesota Chi Alpha Leadership Council.
-Dr Amy lived in Germany as a campus missionary for nine years and was privileged witness the reunification of Germany.
+Dr. Amy lived in Germany as a campus missionary for nine years and was privileged witness the reunification of Germany.